tmorin/plantuml-libs/README.md

 ## Presentation

-This repository hosts a [PlantUML] lib which provides several `packages`.
+This repository hosts a [PlantUML] lib which provides several packages.
 Each package focus on a particular technology/approach: Amazon Web Services (AWS), Azure, C4 Model or even EventStorming and more.

 Additionally, a CLI utility, working with NodeJS, is also provided within the NPN package.
-Its purpose is to speedup the generation of PlantUML source file, i.e. the PNG.
+Its purpose is to speedup the rendering of PlantUML source files, i.e. the generation of PNG.

 [PlantUML]: https://plantuml.com

 ## Contributing

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 Get started [here](.github/CONTRIBUTING.md).

 ## Install